-Your thermometer will be placed on the Thermometer bracket located on the left side of the roaster.
+Your thermometer will be placed on the Thermometer bracket located on the left side of the roaster (see next page for instructions).

 The Digi-Sense Thermometer is very easy to operate (pictured).
 The large display makes the bean temperature reading easy to see.
 There are only a few basic operating functions.